supernnova/SuperNNova/docs/installation/FAQ.rst

 - **How can I use SuperNNova for my classification problem?**

 It may require a little bit of code modification depending on your data.
 We can load data from SNANA formats (``.FITS`` and ``FITRES``, the latter is an ascii file) or ``.csv`` files (like the one from the Kaggle challenge, PlastiCC).
 Observations are grouped per night, so if you are looking for fast transients, you may need to create your own data pipeline.
-Contact us if you have questions!
+Contact us if you have questions anais.moller@anu.edu.au and please report any issues!

 Technical questions